- June 25, 2020

 - Posted by: Hannah Johnston

-- Category: Business Stategy
+- Category: Business Stategy, Culture improvement, leadership

-The power of putting People First
+Digital Transformation – The power of putting People First

 We absolutely embrace the belief that establishing a digital presence in the marketplace is vital to the future success of your brokerage – maybe even to its survival.
 A large and growing segment of your customer base is demanding the ability to interact with you digitally.

-At the same time, don’t treat the development of a digital presence as if it were a corporate heart transplant for your brokerage!
+While a digital transformation might be necessary, don’t treat the development of a digital presence as if it were a corporate heart transplant for your brokerage!
 Your digital brand is a necessary addition to your capabilities, but what will continue to drive your business should be the beliefs and values that are at the heart of what you do.

 In other words, we still need to put People First.